TherealJoeyw/FERAL/README.md

 ## Contributing

-Architecture and design decisions are documented in `docs/`.
-Read those before opening a PR.
+Architecture and design decisions will be documented in `docs/`. if they exist read those before opening a PR.
 For structural changes, open an issue first.

 Contribution guidelines will be formalised as the codebase matures.